After closing down due to COVID-19 on March 12, 2020, Universal Orlando was one of the first major theme parks in the U.S. to reopen.

 - No children’s playgrounds: Hands-on play structures and areas, such as Camp Jurassic, are closed.

-- Special 2020 events: Universal has not made any official announcement yet about whether its Halloween Horror Nights event will or will not take place as scheduled.
-Likewise, Holidays at Universal Orlando, which is scheduled to begin November 14, is still on the calendar.
+- Special 2020 events: Universal has canceled its Halloween Horror Nights event for 2020.
+However, Holidays at Universal Orlando, which is scheduled to begin November 14, is still on the calendar.

 What to Expect at Restaurants